Man Utd vs Liverpool: Solskjaer invites Sir Alex Ferguson to give talk to Man Utd stars for Liverpool showdown | Goal.com

 United head into the game looking to strengthen their grip on a place in the Premier League's top four, with Solskjaer's side just one point ahead of both Arsenal and Chelsea in fifth and sixth respectively.

+The Red Devils have embarked on a superb run under the Norwegian, winning 11 of their last 13 matches across all competitions, most recently dumping Chelsea out of the FA Cup with a 2-0 win at Stamford Bridge.

-A win for the Red Devils would also dent their opponent's title aspirations as Liverpool look for the win that would take them three clear of Manchester City at the summit.
+Another win for the Red Devils this weekend would dent their opponent's title aspirations as Liverpool look for the win that would take them three clear of Manchester City at the summit.

 Solskjaer added on facing Jurgen Klopp's men: "I played a few of these myself and know the magnitude of it for the fans everyone who works here, the staff there have been making many comments that this is the big one and it’s our job to be focusing and channelling all that energy into performance mode when we start the game on Sunday.